List of Zyuden Sentai Kyoryuger characters: Deboth Army

-The Deboth Army (デーボス軍, Dēbosu-gun) are The Wonderful Wizard of Oz-themed alien beings formed from the cells of their group's namesake to aid him in invading Earth during the Mesozoic era by exterminating the planet's dominant lifeform, the dinosaurs.
+The Deboth Army (デーボス軍, Dēbosu-gun) are The Wonderful Wizard of Oz-themed aliens formed from the cells of their group's namesake to aid him in invading Earth during the Mesozoic era by exterminating the planet's dominant lifeform, the dinosaurs.
 While they were defeated and sealed in ice by the Zyudenryu after centuries of battle, the Deboth Army slowly resurfaced over the following millennia to harvest humans' emotional energy to thaw Deboth and increase his knowledge on them so he can herald a new mass extinction.
 Once they fulfill their objective, Deboth creates the Darkness Clock (闇時計, Yamidokei) to count down the Earth's destruction before opening numerous portals to Deboth Hell before the final destruction occurs.
 However, the Deboth Army is ultimately defeated by the Kyoryugers.